-SDA Requirements for a Seventh-day Adventist Basic Credential in Elementary Education are:
+SDA Requirements for a Seventh-day Adventist Basic Teaching Credential in Elementary Education are as follows:

-- 1. General eligibility, which includes (a) SDA church membership and ethical responsibility; and (b) scholarship, with no grade below C in the major areas, education courses, or for subject-area endorsements. - 2.
-A baccalaureate or higher degree. - 3.
-Completion of required professional education courses (see the elementary education and secondary teaching programs).
+- 1. General eligibility, which includes (a) SDA church membership and ethical responsibility and (b) scholarship, with no grade below C in the major areas, education courses, or for subject-area endorsements. - 2.
+An appropriate subject-matter major. - 3.
+A baccalaureate or higher degree. - 4.
+Completion of required professional education courses (see the elementary education and secondary teaching programs). - 5.
+Successful completion of the California Basic Education Skills Test (CBEST).

-State Basic requirements for a California State Preliminary Teaching Credential are:
+State Basic requirements for a California State Preliminary Teaching Credential are as follows:

 - 1. A baccalaureate or higher degree (a major in education not acceptable). - 2.
 An approved program of professional education (see elementary education and secondary teaching programs). - 3.
 Successful completion of a subject-matter examination (or its waiver) as specified in the Ryan Act. - 4.
 Completion of a course in U. S. Constitution. - 5.
-Demonstration of knowledge of the various methods of teaching reading (to a level deemed adequate by the Commission) by successful completion of a Commission-approved reading examination. - 6.
+Demonstration of knowledge of the various methods of teaching reading (to a level deemed adequate by the Commission) by successful completion of a Commission-approved reading examination or course. - 6.
 Successful completion of the California Basic Education Skills Test (CBEST).